Kulltero/Rust.Community/README.md

 # Rust Community Repository
 > This Repository is part of the game Rust.
-It has no relation to the Programming Language
+It has no relation to the Programming Language.

 Client Code for the `CommunityEntity` Class to fulfill Server-side Modder Requests.
-Holds the Custom User Interface System (CUI System), which lets developers create interactable UI through a simple JSON Schema
+Holds the Custom User Interface System (CUI System), which lets developers create interactive UI through a simple JSON Schema.

 ## Table of Contents
 > Click one of the Topics or dive directly into the Component Documentation